HarishNishad/Escape-Arena/EscapeArena/readme.md

 ## Why it has unused "multiplayed" related scripts?
-Because I want to make this game online, but I gave up.
+Because I want to make this game a multiplayer shooter.
 I realized that I need more study about them, but some of the script can be useful for later use.
 That's because I remained unusing network related resources.